Looking for the right wood to use when smoking your turkey?

 Traeger cherry pellets are slightly more expensive than similar pellets, so if you have a smaller budget, you will want to check out some others on this list.

-- Cons: Expensive compared to similar cherry pellets
+- Expensive compared to similar cherry pellets

 Weber Pecan Wood Chunks